 Learning how to write scientifically can seem daunting at first.
 It takes time and lots of editing, but tech tools can help!

-Turnitin Draft Coach - checks similarity, citations, and grammar (of Google docs only)
+Turnitin Draft Coach - checks similarity, citations, and grammar (of Google Docs only)

 Elicit is a research assistant that automates parts of your workflow.
 When you ask it a research question, Elicit will show relevant papers and summaries of key information.
 Users can read abstracts, filter based on study type, and save and export their work.
 It is good for evaluating and refining research questions.

-(OpenAI, 2024) or OpenAI (2024)
+In-text example: (OpenAI, 2025) or OpenAI (2025)